Skip to content

 Performance

 The Performance section shows how students are performing compared to their enrolled grade.
+You can view it by selecting the ‘Performance’ tab at the top of the report.

 It also includes performance categories, which group students based on how their overall grade level (determined by their work in Mathspace) compares with their enrolled grade: